Richardtugwell/richardtugwell.github.io/_posts/2017-01-25-Mobile-Blogging-Workflow.md

 **Github Pages** - There are many ways to host a static website pretty much for nothing.
 I've picked Github Pages for the ease of deployment and because I'm already a Github user.

-TBC
+**Editorial** - A lightweight markdown editor with Github integration TBC